Heatwave Grips France And Spain As Temps Set To Rise - UrduPoint

 In the Gironde department, which includes Bordeaux, authorities said all public events outdoors or in non-air-conditioned venues would be banned from 2:00 pm (1200 GMT) on Friday, a measure set to be broadened across the region.

-And speed limits in several regions, including around Paris, have been reduced to limit the concentration of harmful smog or ozone in the heat.
+And speed limits in several regions, including around Paris, have been reduced to limit the concentration of harmful smog or ozone in the heat -- although official air monitor Prev'Air reported levels ozone above recommended limits in several regions.

+Paris police chief Didier Lallement said only the least polluting vehicles would be allowed to drive in the capital on Saturday due to fine particle pollution.

 Electric grid operator RTE said increased use of fans and air-conditioners was also driving up power consumption.